AllenCellModeling/aicsimageio/README.md

 #### Delayed Image Reading Notes

 The `.dask_data` and `.xarray_dask_data` properties and the `.get_image_dask_data`
-function will not load any piece of the image into memory until you specifically call `.compute` on the returned Dask array.
+function will not load any piece of the pixel data into memory until you specifically call `.compute` on the returned Dask array.
 In doing so, you will only then load the selected data in-memory.